kieferhax/kieferhax/README.md

 ### Hi there 👋

 - I'm Kiefer!
-- I'm currently studying for my Master of Science in Cybersecurity and Information Assurance degree.
+- I'm currently studying for my Master of Science in Cybersecurity and Information Assurance.
-- I'm currently learning about many different topics ranging from Secure Network Design, Cloud Security, Cybersecurity Architecture and Engineering, Secure Software Design, Governance, Risk, and Complaince, and Cybersecurity Management.
+- I'm currently learning about Secure Network Design, Cloud Security, Cybersecurity Architecture and Engineering, Secure Software Design, Governance, Risk, and Complaince, and Cybersecurity Management.
 - I'm interested in learning more about Web Development, Python, and Artificial Intelligence.
 - I'm looking to collaborate on Open Source projects.
 - My hobbies include learning, reading, retro video games, surfing the web, walking, hiking, music, anime, and professional wrestling.